 A revision lecture will given be in Lent Term.

-There are 4 compulsory seminar-style supervisions that each student must attend in set groups organised by the Faculty.
+There are 4 compulsory seminar-style supervisions in Michaelmas that each student must attend in set groups organised by the Faculty.

 For details of the examination and information to help you to prepare for the exam, please click here.